maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 [Xml Interface](#service-interface-xmlinterface) section, the MSR Xml manipulation operations are performed through simple REST calls.
 The service providers can perform these operations and receive the respective responses on the outcome of each.
+Note that service consumers are also allowed to retrieve Xml document information through the getXml operation

 ![MSR Xml Interface Operations Sequence Diagram](materials/xmlintseqdiagram.drawio.png)